-One hindrance to our understanding of smell is the complexity of natural odours.
-When attempting to synthesise new flavourings, scientists often look to nature for help.
-But while some smells can be recreated easily, using a single molecule, others are much more challenging.
+One thing that hinders our understanding of smell is the complexity of natural odours.
+Sometimes we can pick up a single molecule, the chemical signature of a distinct smell, like 1,1,6-trimethyl-1,2-dihydronapthalene, which gives the distinctive petrolly flavour to Riesling wines.
+But while some smells can be recreated easily using a single molecule, others are much more challenging.

 One of these tricky smells is that of strawberry.
-Strawberry flavour is made up of more than 350 odour molecules.
+Strawberry flavour is made up of more than 350 odour molecules which built up together so we experience not a mishmash of lots of flavours, but as a single, new flavour.
+This experience is called synergy, and makes smell science very complicated.
 In tests on 12 key molecules, participants were asked to smell combinations with just one component missing to see whether they still thought it was strawberry.
 Six molecules were found to be essential to the strawberry flavour; although it lost dimension if the others were missing, it was still strawberry.

 It is thought that 20-30 of the volatile molecules that come off a strawberry create its attractive smell, so what do the others do?
 Some will be there for ripening or preserving it, and some may attract other animals.
 Although we don’t know why wild strawberries vary so much in their smells, it is likely to have evolved as the strawberry plant spread to different environments, where its survival depended on appealing to different animals that would feed on the fruit and disperse its seeds.
 What these animals are and what chemicals they like is still a mystery.
 However, this does imply that, theoretically, we might be able to breed a strawberry that drives us wild, but that birds turn their beaks up at.